Asow31/Asow31/README.md

 # Hi, I'm Abdoul Sow 👋

-System Engineer and Computer Science student with a background in Information Systems, focused on cybersecurity, scalable systems, and real-world application development.
+System Engineer and Computer Science student with a background in Information Systems, focused on cybersecurity, scalable systems, data analysis and engineering and real-world application development.

 ## 🚀 What I Do
 - System Engineering & IT Infrastructure